centreon/centreon-documentation/versioned_docs/version-23.04/administration/database-partitioning.md

 ## Monitoring of partitioning operation

-The **Centreon Database** Plugin Pack allows you to control that the number of partitions created in advance is sufficient.
-It is recommended to install and deploy this Plugin Pack.
+The **Centreon Database** Monitoring Connector allows you to control that the number of partitions created in advance is sufficient.
+It is recommended to install and deploy this Monitoring Connector.

 It is also possible to view the partitioned tables and the consumption associated with each partition via the `Administration > Platform Status >